Codeception/codeception.github.com/docs/12-ParallelExecution.md

 ## Docker

-Please make sure you have `docker` or [Docker Toolbox](https://www.docker.com/products/docker-toolbox) installed.
+Please make sure you have `docker` installed.
 Docker experience is required as well.

 ### Using Codeception Docker image